omarieclaire/clojure-scala-cantrips/README.md

   (println (.sum instance 30 default-argument)))) ; prints 40
 ```

-This demonstrates the Clojure way of accessing the default value of a parameter; using its generated method.
+The example above demonstrates the Clojure way of accessing the default value of a parameter; using its generated method.
 This is probably not more convenient than using a hardcoded parameter but would mean that changes over time in the default values that are provided by a library would be picked up.

 ## Case classes

-[Case classes](http://docs.scala-lang.org/tutorials/tour/case-classes.html) are another handy tool that is commonly used in Scala codebases.
+[Case classes](http://docs.scala-lang.org/tutorials/tour/case-classes.html) are another handy tool commonly used in Scala codebases.
 Scala provides a bunch of features to case classes for free.
-These include but are not limited to: default apply and unapply methods, immutability, hashCode and equals implementations.
+These include but are not limited to: default apply and unapply methods, immutability, hashCode, and equals implementations.
 Let’s inspect the Java interface of a case class to get the full list;

 *[case-classes.scala](src/case_classes/scala.scala)*
 ```scala